 Next up are headsets.
 Chances are you will be furiously typing messages and completing forms whilst on the phone, so you’ll want your hands to be free.
 Pick a headset that is comfortable, has incredible sound and a quality microphone.
 Again, compatibility is key here; some headsets are designed to connect directly to a handset, some to a PC – do your research!

 Finally, make sure you have an account with an email-to-SMS provider.
-It’s highly likely your clients will want their missed messages sent to their mobile phones and nothing is more immediate than a text message.
-Emails are perfectly adequate, so this isn’t essential, but definitely recommended.
+It’s highly likely your clients will want their missed messages sent to their mobile phones, and nothing is more immediate than a text message.
+Emails are generally adequate, so this isn’t essential, but definitely recommended.